Created in 2009, the TFSA was an immediate success, which continues unabated.

 Become a homeowner

-You may withdraw up to $35,000 from your RRSP to buy or build a home (maximum of $70,000 per couple).
+You may withdraw up to $35,000 from your RRSP to buy or build a home and must intend to occupy the qualifying home as your principal place of residence within one year after buying or building it (maximum of $70,000 per couple).
 The withdrawal is tax free.

 You are essentially granting yourself an interest free loan.